qte77/SegFormerQuantization/README.md

 ## License

 This project is licensed under the BSD 3-Clause License.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE.md) file for details Third-party licenses might also apply.
-For third-party licenses, see the [LICENSES](LICENSES.md) file.

 [↑](#toc)